1,000+ Opportunities

 Learn more about grants and programs by watching our latest virtual workshops: 2025 Informational Webinar (video) Tips and Tricks for a Successful Application Workshop (video) Resources Applicant Login

-Based on current listing details, eligibility includes: Individuals must apply with a Michigan-based non-profit fiscal sponsor (standard for individual humanities grants in MI).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Individuals must apply with a Michigan-based non-profit fiscal sponsor (standard for individual humanities grants in MI).
+Confirm the full requirements in the official notice before applying.